consistent-milk12/docs-md/generated_docs/tracing/field/index.md

 - `fn as_field(&self, metadata: &Metadata<'_>) -> Option<Field>`

   Attempts to convert `&self` into a `Field` with the specified `metadata`.

+  If `metadata` defines this field, then the field is returned.
+Otherwise, this returns `None`.

 #### Implementors